Hogback (geology): Black Hills

 While most hogbacks snake along a surface in a relatively sinuous line, a few, such as those in Sundance, Wyoming, encircle a dome.
 The Dakota Sandstone Hogback encircles the Black Hills, an elliptical dome spanning from northwestern South Dakota to northeastern Wyoming.
 The Black Hills are approximately 125 mi long and 65 mi wide.
 The Dakota Hogback ridge formed when the resistant sandstones of the Dakota Sandstone and underlying strata were uplifted near the center of the present-day Black Hills because of a granite intrusion, approximately 60 million years ago.
 The Black Hills are the easternmost segment of the Laramide orogeny.
 The Dakota hogback rim separates the surrounding flat plains from the 2 mi Red Valley trench of the Black Hills.
 The ridge "presents a steep face towards the valley and rises several hundred feet above it.

-Green Mountain (Google Maps), also known as the Little Sundance Dome, is found just east of Sundance, Wyoming.
+Green Mountain, also known as the Little Sundance Dome, is found just east of Sundance, Wyoming.
 It is a circular dome about 1800 m across and 1400 m wide surrounded by a rim of triangular hogbacks (similar in appearance to flatirons).
 Green Mountain itself, much like the nearby Black Hills, is a laccolith formed by the intrusion of magma into the Earth's crust.